cleecoloma/reading-notes/code-401/class-36.md

 ### Application State with Redux
+1. What is the first principle of Redux?
+> The first principle of Redux is that the entire application state is stored in a single immutable object, often referred to as the "state tree."
-1. What is the first principle of Redux? firs2. what is a store and what do we use our reducers for within that store?
+2. What is a store and what do we use our reducers for within that store?
 3. Name three Redux store methods given to us by createStore and describe their use.
 4. Explain to a non-technical recruiter what `combineReducers()` does and why it is useful.